microsoft/AI-Developer-Plugin-for-Eclipse/README.md

 Eclipse IDE Minimum Version: 2023-03 (4.27.0)

 ## Download and Installation
-Download the zip file given in the to your local drive.
+Download the zip file given in the repository to your local drive.

 Extract the zip and locate aidttools .